2sic/2sxc-docs/2sxc Docs Generator/basics/server/index.md

 The bottom shows what happens on the server:

+1. **Awesomeize** - this is where you tell the system how the output should look, what image sizes you want, how the HTML should be built etc.
+1. **Prepare** is a layer of data processing where the desired data is selected to be shown, filtered, sorted etc.
+    _By default this happens automatically, you don't have to do anything!
+But you can customize it anyhow you want._
 1. **Your Data** is the original material - probably created by an editor using the CMS UI or in advanced cases it's data coming from SQL, CSV or elsewhere.
 This data could also be combined from multiple sources.
     _By default this just magically works, you don't have to do anything!_
-1. **Prepare** is a layer of data processing where the desired data is selected to be shown, filtered, sorted etc.
-    _By default this happens automatically, you don't have to do anything!
-But you can customize it anyhow you want._
-1. **Awesomize** - this is where you tell the system how the output should look, what image sizes you want, how the HTML should be built etc.

 ## Deeper Dive into the Server (Data, Prepare, Awesomeize)